The Clear Edge

 “Let me walk through the math.
 Your business will save $144K annually from this work.
 I’m charging $67K, which is 47% of first-year value and 16% of three-year value.
 Most consultants charge 40–60% of annual value.
 This is on the lower end of industry standard for this impact level.”

-Even with perfect pricing, 40-50% of clients will negotiate.
-Here’s the framework that protects margins.
+Even with perfect pricing, 40–50% of clients will negotiate.
+This framework protects your margins when they push back.

 Tier 1: Clarify before conceding